 Why This Article Matters: Removal of an alien is proper for a state court conviction for use of drug paraphernalia, as it is related to possession of a controlled substance for purposes of the Immigration and Nationality Act.

-In January, 2011, Oseguera was found back from Mexico and in the United States.
+In January 2011, Oseguera was found back in the United States, after having been in Mexico once deported there in 2009.
 He was arrested for being an alien in the United States without permission after deportation, in violation of 8 U.S.C. § 1326.

 Oseguera then filed a motion in federal district court to dismiss the indictment under 8 U.S.C. § 1326 based on a collateral attack that the removal order was erroneous.
-Oseguera argued that he was not properly removed because his drug paraphernalia conviction was not a violation relating to a controlled substance.
+Oseguera argued that he was not properly removed because his conviction for use of drug paraphernalia was not a violation relating to a controlled substance.
+While the argument may sound specious, he was quite serious.

 Turning to the Washington statute, the Ninth Circuit found it was identical in wording to the Arizona and Hawaii statutes, so removal of Oseguera was proper.

 Turning back to the charge of being an alien in the United States without permission after deportation, Oseguera was found guilty.
-He was then sentenced to thirty-five months in federal prison.
+He was then sentenced to thirty-five months in federal prison and then, upon completion, removal to Mexico.

-Here, “paraphernalia” did not vary enough to escape its meaning as a controlled substance.
+Here, however, “paraphernalia” did not vary enough to escape its meaning as being related to possession or use of a controlled substance.

 For more information about immigration issues involving drug offenses, click on the following articles: